Who can become ELA Certified

 Who can become a National Certification Centre (NCC)

-In general, any organisation can become a National Certification Centre (NCC), so long as they can guarantee a quality of performance and consistency within the set of rules defined as rights and obligations as set out in a signed contract,.
+In general, any organisation can become a National Certification Centre (NCC), so long as they can guarantee a quality of performance and consistency within the set of rules defined as rights and obligations as set out in a signed contract.
+The guidelines are available HERE.

 Logistics associations, institutes, educational bodies are particularly predisposed for this role.